Mercuri/SortMyScience/README.md

 ## 🔭 Compatibility

 This mod hooks into the stock mechanisms used by the Experiment Results Dialog and therefore should not have any compatibility issues.
-It even works with DMagic's Science Relay mod despite using the same mechanism to inject itself into the UI.
-That being said you should always make a backup of your save before trying out new mods.
+It even appears to work with DMagic's Science Relay mod despite using the same mechanism to inject itself into the UI.

 ## ✍️ Author